 Glyphosate is the world’s most widely used herbicide.
 It is effective against almost all weed species and is of low toxicity to humans and invertebrate species.
 In NZ it has been used since the late 1970’s for the control of annual and perennial weeds in a wide range of situations.

 Surfactants (detergents) help chemicals adhere to and enter the target surface.
 Some surfactants perform better than others.
-The built-in APG surfactant in Cut’n’Paste is designed to increase glyphosate activity through every stage from application to desiccation.
+The built-in surfactant in Cut’n’Paste are designed to increase glyphosate activity through every stage from application to desiccation.
 The built-in surfactant is environmentally acceptable for use in aquatic situations (on the banks of rivers or other areas where water may pond and flow).
 This makes this product ideal to use when controlling weeds in situations where aquatic fauna and amphibians exist.

 Glyphosate binds tightly to soil and will not leach through the soil, so it can be applied safely over root zones of trees.
 It will not drift as ‘vapour’ on to other vegetation as it is not volatile.